mahayasa/ctgan-enn-cs/README.md

 <img src="https://github.com/mahayasa/ctgan-enn-cs/blob/main/image/ctgan-enn.jpg" alt="Sample Image" width="70%">
 CTGAN was used to generates synthetic data to augment the minority class, resulting in a set of generated data.
 The new dataset is further processed with ENN which aims to remove noisy or ambiguous instances by identifying and eliminating overlapping data points.
-The details of framework result can be access <a href="https://github.com/mahayasa/gan-hybrid-sampling-customer-churn">here</a>
+The details of framework result can be accessed <a href="https://github.com/mahayasa/gan-hybrid-sampling-customer-churn">here</a>

 <br><br>